 Terms & Conditions Apply

 Always check the T's & C's.
 All the most reputable, high-profile competitions state that they will only use your photo in relation to publicity of the competition (plus any book, exhibition, etc, planned for the end of the competition).
 Some companies run competitions which are "free to enter", but in doing so you're giving them the rights to use your image(s) for whatever they like.
 This is called a 'Rights-Grab', and it occurs when an organisation uses a photography competition as a way of generating an image library for free (well, the cost of a small prize).
 And they'll use them for anything from marketing, to products, and even sub-licensing.
 I wouldn't go as far as saying never enter a competition like this, as there can be time and place for it - sometimes the organisation is a charity or 'good cause' that you're happy to support.
 But you should always check before entering, and always be sure you're happy to give away the photos you enter to that particular organisation.
-The saddest part of this is that the better photographers will swerve these competitions, so they're generally left with a pretty poor set of entries.
+The saddest part of this is that the better photographers will swerve these competitions (not wanting to give away their image-rights), so they're generally left with a pretty poor set of entries.
 This leaves the competition looking a bit sad, and the business is left with a pretty shoddy set of photos for their marketing, when they could have just paid for a good set from a competent photographer.
 It doesn't really work for anyone.

 And The Winner Is